Please choose from the FAQ sections below

 Inflating Or Deflating Is Very Slow

-Check if the mesh filters under the input and output port fittings are block, then clean and/or replace mesh filters.
+Check if the mesh filters under the input and output port fittings are blocked, then clean and/or replace mesh filters.

 Connector Will Not Seal To The Tyre Stems